 Endangered Historic Properties in West Volusia

 These six historic properties in West Volusia County are on a list endorsed by the Volusia County Historic Preservation Board in 2020.
-These local significant historic resources are subject to an immediate or pending threat that will substantially alter or destroy their integrity.
+These local significant historic places highlight many of the cultures, stories, and experiences that help tell the full American story.
+Regrettably, they are subject to an immediate or pending threat that will substantially alter or destroy their integrity.

 The source of information for this page is the Volusia County Historic Preservation Board.
-Learn more on their website Find out what you can do.
+Learn more on their website.
+A few of these sites are on a path of restoration and a positive solution.
+Find out how you can show your support for local advocates who are working with community partners to create a plan to protect and honor the building's legacy.

 This home is among the largest and finest Classical Revival style examples in Central Florida.
 Dutton, a lumber magnate, commissioned local architects Carins & Fitchnerto design the building in 1910.
 Under the supervision of builder Gus Lauman, it was completed the following year at the cost of $25,000.
 The interior details are exquisite.
 Long vacant and slated for demolition, the building was saved by a non-profit organized for the purpose of restoring the building.
 They were able to accomplish a first phase of stabilization, but resources dwindled and today the future of the building is uncertain.